anfragender/Mailfinder/README.md

 # Mailfinder
-Finding and collecting Email addresses
+Finding and collecting Email addresses using python and Qt.

 in order to run, following packages must be installed: